 The chlorine in pools can exacerbate eczema and psoriasis, and just plain dry out your skin.
 Protect your skin by moisturizing before plunging into that infinity pool.
 Take it easy in the pool if you’re not certain how chlorine affects your skin.
 Or skip the pool altogether and head to the beach.
 Saltwater is gentler on your skin, and can actually have a mild beneficial effect for those with eczema.

 As an Extremely Pale Person, this one is already decided for me.
 I don’t tan, only burn, so there’s no incentive to lay out in the sun, and every reason to apply sunscreen regularly.

 You probably know how your skin responds to sun, but keep in mind that your trip may involve spending a lot more time outside than what you’re used to, upping the chances of sunburn and other irritation.

 Don’t skip the (pre-tested, non-irritating) sunscreen, and consider higher coverage clothing as well if you’ll be outside all day.
 Flowy long sleeve linen shirts and floppy hats can fend off sunburn and heat rash while looking chic.

 8Avoid food and alcohol triggers

-You probably have some idea of what your food triggers are, but it can be easy to go overboard on vacation– with unhealthy food as well as alcohol.
+You’re probably already familiar with your food triggers, but it can be easy to go overboard on vacation– with unhealthy food as well as alcohol.
 Alcohol in particular can trigger inflammation, redness, rosacea and eczema.